Cancer Diagnosis

 Other symptoms may be present depending on the site of cancer (eg, hoarseness in laryngeal cancer or abnormal vaginal bleeding in uterine cancer).

 Particular attention should be paid to skin, lymph nodes, lungs, breasts, abdomen, and testes.
 Prostate, rectal, and vaginal examinations are also important.
-Findings help direct further testing, including x-rays and biopsies.
+Findings help direct further testing, including radiographs and biopsies.

 Tests include imaging tests, biomarkers, and biopsies; one or more of which may be indicated in patients with a suggestive history or physical or laboratory findings.

-Imaging tests include plain x-rays, ultrasonography, CT, positron emission tomography (PET), and MRI studies.
+Imaging tests include plain radiographs, ultrasound, CT, positron emission tomography (PET), and MRI studies.
 These tests assist in identifying abnormalities, determining qualities of a mass (solid or cystic), providing dimensions, and establishing relationship to surrounding structures, which may be important if surgery or biopsy is being considered.

 Biomarkers may offer corroborating evidence in patients with findings suggestive of a specific cancer (see Tumor Immunodiagnosis).
-Most are not used as routine screening tests, except in high-risk patients.
+Measurements of most biomarkers are not used as routine screening tests, except in high-risk patients.
 Useful examples include

 Some of these biomarkers may be most useful in monitoring the response to treatment rather than in tumor detection.